CS-433/ml-project-2-win-function-p2/README.md

 Go to step 3 if you want to test our model (.pt)

 1. **Scale Bar Detection**:
-   Run `scale_bar_detection.ipynb` to detect and get the positions of the start and end of the scale bar.
+   Run `scale_bar_detection.ipynb` (or using deepLSD) to detect and get the positions of the start and end of the scale bar.

 2. **Model Training**:
    Run `finetuning.ipynb` to prepare the dataset and fine-tune the YOLOv11 model and save the best weights.